Introduction

 Seed and Seeding

 Buy "western-grown" seed if available.
-Treat seed with a fungicide and insecticide.
 The ideal stand is 3 to 5 plants per feet of row.
-Plant seed 2 to 4 inches apart and 34- to 1 inch deep in rows 4 to 5 feet apart.
+Plant seed 2 to 4 inches apart and 3⁄4- to 1 inch deep in rows 4 to 5 feet apart.
 If root rots have been a problem in the past, planting on a 6-inch ridge may help reduce its incidence.
 To get uniform stands and to reduce seed injury, operate the planter at a speed of no greater than 3 mph.
 About 40 to 50 lb of seed are required to plant one acre.

-In recent years, some mountain growers have started growing pole beans on raised beds with black plastic and drip-irrigation.
-The result has been earlier production, higher yields, and improved quality.
+Some mountain farmers grow pole beans on raised beds with black plastic and drip-irrigation.
+This is a more costly way to grow them but the result is earlier production, higher yields, and improved quality.

 Trellising